vaibhavBh-0/vaibhavBh-0/README.md

 ## About me

 I am a master's student at UIC majoring in Computer Science.
-My interets are in Data Science and in application of Machine Learning on structured and non-structured data such as images, videos and text.
+My interests are in Data Science and in application of Machine Learning on structured and non-structured data such as images, videos and text.

 I am a candidate with demonstrated strong analytical, critical thinking and communication skills with 3 years of work experience in mobile app development.
 I have a coursework experience in machine learning, deep learning, data science, natural language processing and computer vision.